eyurtsev/ml-resources/README.md

 Kevin Murphy  https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020/ref=sr_1_1?ie=UTF8&qid=1512843644&sr=8-1&keywords=kevin+murphy+machine+learning

 Advanced ML -- This textbook is a bible of ML.
-Has a lot of useful material, but don't leave it for after you've got the grasp on basics.
+Has a lot of useful material, but leave it for after you've got the grasp on basics.

 ## Video Lectures